thomaspoignant/go-feature-flag/docs/configuration.md

 ```

 ## Multiple configuration flag files
-`go-feature-flag` comes ready to use out of the box by calling the `Init` function and, it will be available everywhere.
+`go-feature-flag` comes ready to use out of the box by calling the `Init` function and it will be available everywhere.
 Since most applications will want to use a single central flag configuration, the package provides this.
 It is similar to a singleton.

 In all the examples above, they demonstrate using `go-feature-flag` in its singleton style approach.